-A DANGER alerts the owner of areas where safety measures MUST be strictly adhered to, as such failures can be dangerous, causing serious injury and possible loss of life.
+A DANGER alerts the owner of areas where safety measures MUST be strictly adhered to, as such failures can be dangerous.
+Disregarding a DANGER could cause serious injury and possible loss of life.

 Reporting Safety Defects

 If you believe that your vehicle has a defect which could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying KZRV.